zooba/vsts-python-tasks/overview.md

+**Deprecated:** Rather than using these tasks, please invoke Python directly.

 Adds tasks to simplify using Python in Visual Studio Team Services build definitions.

 Note that these tasks only work on Windows build agents.
 For non-Windows platforms, add the *Use Python Version* task to select the version you need and configure your command `PATH`.